andrescosta/jobico-cloud/README.md

   - **JVM-micrometer**: A dashboard that presents a collection of metrics collected from services running on a Java Virtual Machine.
   - **Trace**: This dashboard displays information from Loki(logs), Tempo(traces), and Prometheus(metrics) correlated by a Trace ID and associated to a service call.
   - **Pg**: It displays the information collected by the **Prometheus Postgres Exporter**.

+  Grafana can be accessed from here: [https://grafana.jobico.org/](https://grafana.jobico.org/)
 - [Dashboard](https://github.com/kubernetes/dashboard): A general purpose, web-based UI for Kubernetes clusters.
 It allows to manage applications running in the cluster.
+It can be accessed from here: [https://dashboard.jobico.org](https://dashboard.jobico.org)
 - [CloudNativePG](https://github.com/cloudnative-pg/cloudnative-pg): CloudNativePG is an operator that covers the full lifecycle of a highly available PostgreSQL database cluster with a primary/standby architecture, using native streaming replication.
 - [ZITADEL](https://github.com/zitadel/zitadel): Identity management service that implements several standards like OpenID Connect and SAML.
+The dashboard is accessible here: [http://id.jobico.org/](http://id.jobico.org/)
+- [Tekton](https://tekton.dev/): It is an open-source framework for creating CI/CD systems, allowing developers to build, test, and deploy across cloud providers and on-premise systems.
+The dashboard is accessible here: [https://cd.jobico.org/](https://cd.jobico.org/)
+- [ArgoCD](https://argoproj.github.io/cd/): Declarative continuous delivery with a fully-loaded UI.
+The dashboard is accessible here: [https://argocd.jobico.org/](https://argocd.jobico.org/)

 ### Disabling Enhacements